Accessibility in Blazor TimePicker

 The Blazor TimePicker component has covered the WAI-ARIA specifications with the following list of WAI-ARIA attributes: aria-haspopup, aria-selected, aria-disabled, aria-activedescendant, aria-expanded, aria-owns, and aria-autocomplete.

-In the TimePicker, the combobox plays the role of input element, and the listbox plays the role of popup element.
+In the TimePicker, the combobox plays the role of the input element, and the listbox plays the role of the popup element.
+For the full pattern specification, see the WAI-ARIA Combobox Pattern.

-• aria-haspopup: Provides the information about whether this element display a pop-up window or not.
+• aria-haspopup: Indicates whether this element displays a pop-up window.

 • aria-selected: Indicates the current selected value of the TimePicker component.

-• aria-disabled: Indicates disabled state of the TimePicker component.
+• aria-disabled: Indicates the disabled state of the TimePicker component.

 • aria-expanded: Indicates the expanded state of the popup.

-• aria-autocomplete: Indicates whether user input completion suggestions are provided or not.
+• aria-autocomplete: Indicates whether input completion suggestions are provided to the user.

-• aria-owns: Creates a parent/child relationship between two DOM element in the accessibility layer.
+• aria-owns: Creates a parent/child relationship between two DOM elements in the accessibility layer.

-• aria-activedescendent: Helps in managing the current active child of the TimePicker component.
+• aria-activedescendant: Helps in managing the current active child of the TimePicker component.

 • role: Gives assistive technology information for handling each element in a widget.